fit-r2lab/rhubarbe/README.md

 * `on`, `off`, and the like : managing nodes status through their CMC cards: status of the motherboard and of the USRP extension;
 * `load`, `save` , `images` : loading and saving images on nodes;
 * `leases` : displaying, and to some extent modifying, reservations on the testbed
-* `monitor` : feeding the sidecar server live info about the global testbed status (phones excluded)
+* `monitornodes` and `monitorphones`: feeding the sidecar server live info about the global testbed status (phones excluded)
 * `accounts` : propagates the changes in the PLCAPI into actual Unix accounts and related authorized keys.

 With these additional benefits:

 * single configuration file in `/etc/rhubarbe/rhubarbe.conf`, individual settings can be overridden at either

   * system-level  in `/etc/rhubarbe/rhubarbe.conf.local`,
   * user-level  in `~/.rhubarbe.conf`, or
   * directory-level in  `./rhubarbe.conf`;
 * all commands accept a timeout
 * all commands return a reliable code.
 When everything goes fine for all subject nodes they return 0, and 1 otherwise
 * `load` and `wait` come with a `curses` mode that lets you visualize every node individually; very helpful when something goes wrong with a large number of nodes, so you can pinpoint which node is not behaving as expected.